 After about fifteen minutes the jeep halted at the midway, to the railway station, which was a two hour drive from the hill-station.

 The man behind mildly warned him to return to his seat but that fell on deaf ears.
 Soon the kid started enjoying the steering wheel when his hands reached the gear lever, and unknowingly his foot to the clutch pedal, and with that the jeep got into neutral mode and slowly started rolling.
-The man behind saw what had happened, and so, he jumped and ran towards the dhaba to call the driver, perhaps he didn’t know driving himself.
+The man behind realised what had happened, and so, he jumped and ran towards the dhaba to call the driver, perhaps he didn’t know driving himself.
 His wife was still asleep in the jeep.

 The kid was still unaware of what had happened and about the ensuing danger.
 And as the vehicle slowly moved he started enjoying the feel of the vehicle even more as the steering felt light.
 The vehicle was now heading towards the fall.